Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/AWS-CANVAS-LABS/Networking/Readme.md

 #### Status
 Waiting for Bob to reply.
 As soon as he says go ahead, I will attach the Elastic IP and the problem is gone forever.

-That’s all!
-If you have questions, email me at mokgadi9939@gmail.com.
 Hope this repo helps you with AWS networking.

+---
+Contact:

+- Mokgadi: 067 719 3860
+- mokgadi9939@gmail.com